How do I fix a black screen with cursor in Windows 10? [2019 Update]

-Although Windows 10 comes as a free upgrade, some users are having certain problems with it.
+Although Windows 10 still comes as a free upgrade, some users are having certain problems with it.
 Users have reported that they are getting black screen with cursor on Windows 10, so let’s see how to fix this problem.

 How To Fix Windows 10 Black Screen With Cursor?